cloudflare/cloudflare-docs/content/web3/how-to/use-ipfs-gateway.md

 ---
 pcx-content-type: how-to
-title: Use IPFS Gateway
+title: Use IPFS gateway
 weight: 2
 ---

-# Use the IPFS Gateway
+# Use the IPFS gateway

-Once you [create a new IPFS Gateway](/web3/how-to/manage-gateways/#create-a-gateway), you can get data from the IPFS network by using a URL.
+Once you have an IPFS gateway — meaning that you [create a new gateway](/web3/how-to/manage-gateways/#create-a-gateway) with a `target` of **IPFS** — you can get data from the IPFS network by using a URL.

 ## Reading from the network